Training Module A: Practical Exercises: Getting Started with Search

-Learn how to start using SGS Digicomply search
+Learn how to start using the SGS Digicomply Search effectively.

 The following topics are covered:

-• Exercise: Discover all the options in the search bar.
+• Exercise: Explore all available options in the search bar

-• How to submit a support ticket while making the search:
+• How to submit a support ticket while performing a search

-When you click in the search bar, all the available classifications available SGS Digicomply are presented: Type, Topic, Market, Product Category, Product, Source category, Source, Substance, Incident category, Hazard category, Hazard, Location of incident, Organisation, Channel and Tag.
+Type, Topic, Market, Product Category, Product, Source Category, Source, Substance, Incident Category, Hazard Category, Hazard, Location of Incident, Organization, Channel, and Tag.

 • Click on one of these options.